Automattic/vip-quickstart/README.md

 1. Clone the [VIP Quickstart Github repo](https://github.com/Automattic/vip-quickstart)
 2. Run the VIP init script: `./bin/vip-init`
+3. Set 10.86.73.80 in your hosts file or configure [Zeroconf](#zeroconf)
-3. Go to http://vip.dev in your browser, login with username: wordpress, password: wordpress
+4. Go to http://vip.dev in your browser, login with username: wordpress, password: wordpress

 The init script is setup such that you can run it multiple times and nothing will break.
 This means that you can also use it to update your environment in the future.
 If parts of the system are already up-to-date it will just skip those parts of the installer.
 So if you manually keep WordPress trunk up-to-date by running `svn up`, the init script will just show a message that the WordPress install is already at the latest changeset.